-£1,173 was paid to two Governor during the year, (2021: No Expenses).
+£3,303 was paid to nine Governors during the year, (2022: £1,173 to two Governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.
 No Consultancy Services were provided by Governors during the year.
-No Governor received any compensation for their service as a Governor (with the exception of the reimbursement of expenses).
+One Governor received £11,750 compensation for their services to the Group (excluding of the reimbursement of expenses).